7 Things You Can Do if Your Child is Excluded from School

-It's no secret that school exclusions are on the rise.
+It's no secret that school exclusions are on the rise across England and Wales.
 From allegations of bad behaviour to informal exclusions, schools are finding different ways of excluding students including some that they don't necessarily want to keep.

 Data on school exclusions from the Department for Education paints a bleak picture: